hadeelsharaf/analyticsproject/README.md

-# analyticsproject
+# analytics project
-for azure synapse analytics project
+for azure synapse analytics project for course Data warehousing using AZURE.
+The project is to create a star schema from a DB and apply ETL